 Therefore, in this new study cambiaMO goes deep into the analysis of the N -150 corridor that includes the municipalities of Barberà del Vallès, Cerdanyola del Vallès, Ripollet and Montcada.
 It is a corridor that shows a widespread situation of unmet needs and reflects higher travel times.

-Finally cambiaMO will develop a guide to plan, at metropolitan scale, the public transport networks, walking, biking and cars mobility infrastructures, to determine the pricing criteria, and to identify the contact points between the mobility policy and the rest of the social policies.
+Finally cambiaMO developed a guide to plan, at metropolitan scale, the public transport networks, walking, biking and cars mobility infrastructures, to determine the pricing criteria, and to identify the contact points between the mobility policy and the rest of the social policies.